Welcome to the world of McLaren in multi-million pound Leeds showroom

-A taste of Le Mans and Goodwood arrived in Leeds last night with the opening of a showroom dedicated to McLaren high-performance cars.
+A taste of Le Mans and Goodwood arrived in Leeds this week with the opening of a showroom dedicated to McLaren high-performance cars.

 It has been 18 months in the making in Aire Valley Road, Temple Green, close to the M1 in the shadow of Temple Newsam.